vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 > If all objects in A share certain attributes, then the same holds for objects in B.

 While analogous to attribute implications, object implications are mainly explored in theoretical extensions of FCA.

+> **Object Exploration** is also done in a similar manner as the attribute exploration .